UAE names oil company chief to lead UN climate talks COP28 | Times Leader

 Each year, the country hosting the U.N. negotiations known as the Conference of the Parties — where COP gets its name — nominates a person to chair the talks.
 Hosts typically pick a veteran diplomat as the talks can be incredibly difficult to steer between competing nations and their interests.
 The nominee’s position as “COP president” is confirmed by delegates at the start of the talks, usually without objections.

+Masdar said early Friday it has invested or committed $30 billion in renewable projects.
 Mubadala, Abu Dhabi’s sovereign wealth fund, has invested some $3.9 billion since 2018 in renewable energy, according to the New York-based research firm Global SWF.
-Masdar listed having $14.3 billion in investments in 2020.
-Masdar did not respond to questions about its investments Thursday.

 By comparison, Mubadala invested $9.8 billion over the same period in oil and gas projects, Global SWF said.